 They say that preparation is the key to success and that is true with joint ventures.
 The preparatory steps to a successful joint venture are:

-- Due diligence - on your potential joint venture partners and a feasibility study on whether your joint venture objectives are realistic and the cost benefit ratio of the venture.
+- Due diligence on your potential joint venture partners and a feasibility study on whether your joint venture objectives are realistic and the cost-benefit ratio of the venture.

-Can you enter a joint venture with an overseas based company?
+Can you enter a joint venture with an overseas-based company?

 Do you need a solicitor to prepare a joint venture agreement?

-You don’t have to use a solicitor to draw up your joint venture agreement, but it is wise to do so.
-When you are investing time and money into a project with a business partner it is normally cost effective to ensure your business collaboration is documented appropriately.
-If the agreement is not drawn up or checked by your solicitor, with joined up legal advice on the commercial, corporate, partnership, IP and employment law aspects, you could end up either in commercial dispute litigation or feeling your efforts in the joint venture have not been properly rewarded.
+If the agreement is not drawn up or checked by your solicitor, with joined-up legal advice on the commercial, corporate, partnership, IP and employment law aspects, you could end up either in commercial dispute litigation or feeling your efforts in the joint venture have not been adequately rewarded.